The Nationalist's Delusion

 Most Trump supporters I spoke with denied that they endorsed this racial vision—even as they defended Trump’s rhetoric.

-“Anytime that you disagree with someone’s point of view—if you say, ‘I don’t like Islam’—people say you’re an Islamophobe, or if you don’t like gay marriage, you’re a homophobe, and you’re hateful against the gays and Islam, or different things like that, where people are entitled to their opinion, but it doesn’t mean that you’re hateful or discriminatory,” Scott Colvin, who identified himself as a Navy veteran, told me at a Trump rally in Virginia.
-“Seeing how women are treated in the Islamic religion, it’s not very good, and he’s bringing a lot of light to it, that there is a lot of drugs and crime coming across the border, and that Islam does not respect women, does not respect homosexuals, and so calling it out and raising awareness to that is pretty important.”
+“Anytime that you disagree with someone’s point of view—if you say, ‘I don’t like Islam’—people say you’re an Islamophobe, or if you don’t like gay marriage, you’re a homophobe, and you’re hateful against the gays and Islam, or different things like that, where people are entitled to their opinion.
+But it doesn’t mean that you’re hateful or discriminatory,” Scott Colvin, who identified himself as a Navy veteran, told me at a Trump rally in Virginia.
+“Seeing how women are treated in the Islamic religion, it’s not very good, and he’s bringing a lot of light to it—that there is a lot of drugs and crime coming across the border, and that Islam does not respect women, does not respect homosexuals—and so calling it out and raising awareness to that is pretty important.”

 “There’s very little evidence of Trump being openly racist or sexist,” Colvin insisted.
 “It wasn’t until he started running for president that all these stories started coming out.
-I don’t believe it, I’ve done the research.”
+I don’t believe it.
+I’ve done the research.”

 The plain meaning of Trumpism exists in tandem with denials of its implications; supporters and opponents alike understand that the president’s policies and rhetoric target religious and ethnic minorities, and behave accordingly.
 But both supporters and opponents usually stop short of calling these policies racist.
 It is as if there were a pothole in the middle of the street that every driver studiously avoided, but that most insisted did not exist even as they swerved around it.